 If I had to describe how Destroy All Humans! plays, it’d be as a combination of Grand Theft Auto and Ratchet and Clank.
 The movement and shooting are similar to the latter, while the way you fight hordes of enemies endlessly feels like the PlayStation’s GTA trilogy when cops are swarming you.
 Crypto has four weapons, plus a jetpack, and the ability to dash.
 The best part of the game is how mobile he is, as effortlessly gliding around the sandboxes feels good.

 But the combat is fairly poor.
-You’ll often be using Crypto’s electric gun, as it’s the only one with which that you don’t need to stop and get more ammo.
+You’ll often be using Crypto’s electric gun, as it’s the only one that you don’t need to stop and get more ammo after using.
 But it isn’t fun to use.
-It takes too long to dispatch enemies and runs out of juice too fast, which often leads to attempting to kill foes, only to have to stop, wait for a few seconds, and then finish killing them.
+It takes too long to dispatch enemies and runs out of juice too fast, which often leads to attempting to kill foes, only to have to stop, wait a few seconds for it to recharge, and then you can finish killing them.
 The best gun is the disintegrator ray, which makes short work of nearly everything.
 But even then it feels mindless and dull at best.

 So much of the game sees you blasting throngs of helpless people, like a GTA rampage.
 If that’s something you enjoy, you’ll get more mileage out of Destroy All Humans! than many.
 Crypto can also take off in his flying saucer and fight that way, but I found the saucer to be particularly awful.
 It’s a sitting duck and, every single time you get in it, you’re just told to destroy a handful of targets while dealing with enemy fire.
 The remake adds the ability to alter how high the saucer is flying but this makes practically no tangible difference.